Chart Color Schemes

 AreaSearch assessment of residential development activity positions East Brisbane among the top 25% of areas assessed nationwide

-In FY26, $17.2 million in commercial approvals have been registered, showing moderate levels of commercial development.
-Compared to Greater Brisbane, East Brisbane records 125.0% more new home approvals per capita, offering buyers greater choice and reflecting strong developer confidence in the area.
-The building activity is primarily focused on higher-density living, with 4.0% standalone homes and 96.0% townhouses or apartments.
-This shift from the current housing mix of 44.0% houses reflects reduced development site availability and addresses changing lifestyle demands and affordability requirements.
-East Brisbane has approximately 671 people per dwelling approval, indicating an established market.
-Population forecasts project East Brisbane to gain 974 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, providing good conditions for buyers and potentially facilitating population growth beyond current projections.
+In FY26, $17.2 million in commercial approvals have been registered, demonstrating moderate levels of commercial development.
+Compared to Greater Brisbane, East Brisbane records 125.0% more new home approvals per person, offering buyers greater choice and reflecting strong developer confidence in the area.
+New building activity shows that 4.0% are standalone homes, while 96.0% are townhouses or apartments, indicating a focus on higher-density living to create more affordable entry points for downsizers, investors, and first-home buyers.
+This represents a significant shift from the current housing mix of 44.0% houses, likely due to reduced availability of development sites and shifting lifestyle demands and affordability requirements.
+The area has approximately 671 people per dwelling approval, suggesting an established market.
+Population forecasts indicate East Brisbane will gain 974 residents by 2041 (AreaSearch quarterly estimate).
+Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

-Population forecasts indicate East Brisbane will gain 974 residents through to 2041.
+Population forecasts indicate East Brisbane will gain 974 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development